chengkuangan/rhdh-jenkins-showcase/README.md

     Use these generated base64 code string for the next step.

-2. Update the OpenShift secret created earlier `secrets-rhdh` with the base63 code string for Jenkins:
+2. Update the OpenShift secret created earlier `secrets-rhdh` with the base63 code string for Jenkins.
+You do this on the Openshift admin console.

     ```yaml
     kind: Secret